 what they say

-"Latino Life is remarkable not only because it is free, but because it is fence-free.
-IT contributes to social and cultural inclusion BY creatING a sociable, festive park WHICH Supports migrant communities directly, but also indirectly - by linking them to other communities AND widenING access to culture.
+"Latino Life contributes to social and cultural inclusion BY creatING a sociable, festive park WHICH Supports migrant communities directly, but also indirectly - by linking them to other communities AND widenING access to culture.
 IT generatES the types of social encounters that CONTRIBUTE TO lowerING societal prejudice.
 IT DOESN'T commodify otherness or exoticise minority cultures by reducing them to spectacles OR over-simplify them into a form that is deemed non-threatening and palatable for ‘the white eye.’
 AT THE SAME TIME THE FESTIVAL IS WELCOMING to all.
-We were surprised how many people attended the festival alone, and the capacity to interact with others may have been one of the explanations for this."
+We were surprised by how many people attended the festival alone, and the capacity to interact with others may have been one of the explanations for this."

 “Latinolife in the park woke up the haringey community and was an amazing sight to behold.
 It gave those familiar with Latin America a taste of what they may have missed, and others an experience they will never, ever forget.
 It brought the park to life.
 There was something for everyone to enjoy.
 As the sun set, people reluctantly left.... but with the hope that they will have more, next year.” sarah jones, head of events, haringey council